Samsung Galaxy Note 9 review

 Screen-off memo allows you to jot down notes without the need to unlock the Note 9 and launch a specific app.
 It makes noting taking much quicker and easier, and while it may be a simple offering we've used it frequently.

-We're thankful that all screen-off memos save automatically, but found a bug (or at least an oversight) with the yellow ink exclusive to the Blue Ocean phone: our notes against the black lockscreen background look fine, but save to S Notes, which uses a white background when you open up the app and retrieve your notes.
+We're thankful that all screen-off memos save automatically, but we found a bug (or at least an oversight) with the yellow ink exclusive to the Blue Ocean phone: our notes look fine against the black lock screen background, but save to S Notes, which uses a white background when you open up the app and retrieve your notes, and the text is hard to make out – black would be a lot clearer here.

-Note: Update: We have finalized our Note 9 review, gave it a score, and added a whole page dedicated to camera photos (with comparison shots using other top phone cameras).